Find out if your business is eligible for a €2,000 voucher towards the cost of a professional energy audit.

 - registered in the Republic of Ireland

-- spend at least €10,000 on energy per year at the site being audited
+- spend at least €10,000 on energy (exclusive of transport energy costs) per year at the site being audited

 Definition of non-obligated entities

 Non-obligated entities are organisations that do not have to complete an energy audit under Article 8 of the Energy Efficiency Directive (transposed into Irish legislation in SI426).
 Non obligated entities are either:

 - public sector bodies with a useful floor area less than 500m2 and spending less than €35,000 per year on energy

 If you are not sure whether your business is an SME, or if you are a linked enterprise, please review the definition to ensure that you are eligible for the scheme.